-- Home school books for Lower School children - Ipads to facilitate "Facetime" communication with deaf parents, face to face, telephone or email contact with other parents. - Liaison with a wide range of professionals
+- Home school books for Lower School children

+- Ipads to facilitate "Facetime" communication with deaf parents, SignVideo access, face to face, telephone or email contact with other parents.

+- Liaison with a wide range of professionals

 - Termly parents' contact meetings

 - Termly progress cards for Upper School

 - Annual review documents include a full and detailed curriculum report for each child.

-- Parents are able to make an appointment to come into school at any time to discuss any issues they might have
+- Parents are able to make an appointment to come into school at any time to discuss any issues they might have.

 - Sharing assemblies

 - Special events e.g. family learning days, safety workshops

 - Sign and Play afternoons each week

-- Parents sign language group every week.
+- Parents support group